sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The Plain TeX format
+Short desc    : The Plain TeX format
 URL          : http://tug.org/texlive/
-Лицензия     : Knuth
+License      : Knuth
-Описание     : Contains files used to build the Plain TeX format, as described
+Descript     : Contains files used to build the Plain TeX format, as described
              : in the TeXbook, together with various supporting files (some
              : also discussed in the book).
 ```